 We’ve all seen the photos published in Vanity Fair.
 Bruce Jenner has transitioned from male to female and is now known as Caitlyn.
 And we know Matt Walsh considers himself the end-all/be-all of conservative truth-telling, a thing this conservative woman finds laughable.
 In his recent post about the Bruce-to-Caitlyn journey, he not only degrades Jenner by calling her “a monstrosity,” he diminishes conservatism in the process, a philosophy he purports to represent.
 Most won’t notice this over his harsh diatribe against Jenner, but I see it.
 And I’m calling it out.
 I know many will stand up for Jenner, so I’ll leave that to them.
 But right now, right here, I’m standing up to the secondary bullying Walsh is inflicting on women and on conservatives.
 My voice represents a rising tide within conservatism, one that would like to give Matt Walsh a shove off his self-created pedestal.
 Continue reading “A Conservative Feminist on Being a Woman: matt walsh v.
 Caitlyn Jenner”

 The fear of Mormon intellectuals has raised its ugly head again, which is ironic considering Mormonism lauds the pursuit of knowledge as a way to worship the Creator.
 This time, the kick back pertains to the Gender Issue Survey being widely circulated on social media.
 The Millennial Star argues forcefully that the survey is, in essence, little more than a conspiracy crafted by intellectuals to promote agitation for female ordination.
-Those behind the survey, however, state their goal is “to capture a more nuanced view of gender issues in the Mormon church than is captured by existing (and often-cited) surveys.”(They specifically link to the 2011 Pew Research Survey of faithful, practicing Latter-day Saints and their views on women in the priesthood.)
+Those behind the survey, however, state their goal is “to capture a more nuanced view of gender issues in the LDS Church than is captured by existing (and often-cited) surveys.”(They specifically link to the 2011 Pew Research Survey of faithful, practicing Latter-day Saints and their views on women in the priesthood.)
 The great irony is, of course, that agitation against this survey, if successful, will guarantee skewed data.
 To those who are on the fence about whether or not to participate in the survey, I offer a few things for your consideration.
 Continue reading “To the Fence Sitters Regarding the LDS Gender Issues Survey”

 Many faithful members of the Church of Jesus Christ of Latter-day Saints have been deeply invested in “the defense of traditional marriage” and find themselves mourning the recent Supreme Court refusal to hear same-sex marriage cases in five states.
 These Mormons had hoped the church’s campaign against gay marriage would cause the walls of Jericho to crumble; instead, the Court’s decision has likely opened the gate for nationwide legalization of same-sex marriage.
 Although I’m a practicing, politically conservative Latter-day Saint, I have disagreed that a church should be waging such a political battle.
 Furthermore, unlike many mainstream Mormons, I don’t see this ruling as evidence of increased evil in the world.
 In my view, the SCOTUS decision should free traditional Mormons from the battlefield and enable them to return to the field that is ready to harvest.
 It is time to transition from Cause Warriors to Builders of Zion; it is time we pour our energy into making the Mormon world safe for all.
 Continue reading “Moving from Cause Warriors to Builders of Zion”